ncsu-decifr/tbas-tutorial/tutorial4a.md

 ![](images/tbas-tutorial4a/Tutorial4.11.png)

 12. This step shows how to use a **MEP** file to upload a tree.
-Go back to Upload Tree from the homepage and select the **MEP** option (see arrow), upload the **MEP** file downloaded from the previous step, and click submit.
+Go back to Upload Tree from the homepage and select the **MEP** option (see arrow), upload the **MEP** file downloaded from the previous step, and click **Submit**.

 ![](images/tbas-tutorial4a/Tutorial4.12.png)

-13. After the run is complete, click on **View tree**.
+13. After the run is complete, click on **View Tree**.
 As you can see below the **MEP** file contains the tree, alignments (six labeled loci) and specimen metadata.
 If you want to use this reference set in the future, you will just upload this **MEP** file.

    This tree is resized and formatted with the following options selected:
     **Zoom** 0.5220
     **Font size** +6
-    **Colorize leaves** by Species
+    **Colorize Leaves** by Species
     Branch **Width** 2
     The **branch lengths** are drawn to scale.

    The legend is displayed in the dashboard window on the right.

 ![](images/tbas-tutorial4a/Tutorial4.13.png)